import-keshav/TripleA-backend-assignment/README.md

 The system ensures data integrity through:

-1. **Database Transactions**: All transfer operations are wrapped in database transactions
+1. **Database Transactions**: All transfer operations are wrapped in database transactions.
+Transactions are only started after pre-validation to minimize connection pool usage and improve efficiency.
+2. **Row-Level Locking**: Account rows are locked using `SELECT FOR UPDATE` within transactions to prevent race conditions and ensure consistent balance checks.
-2. **Foreign Key Constraints**: Transactions reference valid accounts
+3. **Foreign Key Constraints**: Transactions reference valid accounts, preventing orphaned transaction records.
-3. **Balance Validation**: Source account balance is checked before processing
+4. **Balance Validation**: Source account balance is validated both before starting the transaction (for early failure) and inside the transaction with row locks (for concurrency safety).
-4. **Atomic Updates**: Both account balances are updated atomically
+5. **Atomic Updates**: Both account balances are updated atomically within a single transaction.
+If any part fails, the entire operation is rolled back.
-5. **Transaction Logging**: All transactions are logged with status tracking
+6. **Transaction Logging**: All transactions are logged with status tracking for complete audit trail.

 ## Testing